-• The Properties Panel is located on the right side of the screen and contains 6 subpanels and a Hints access:
+• The Properties Panel is located on the right side of the screen and contains 7 subpanels:

 C4 Preferences

 • The following preferences can be found under Edit>Preferences (or, on a Mac, press Command + ,).
 If the preference was already presented in other sections, it is noted in the screen shots.
 For those not previously mentioned, details are presented if they are considered important.